neeasade/autotheme.sh/README.md

 - Generate colors from an image with urnn
 - Make a gtk script from said colors with oomox(named 'oomox-auto')
 - Call the acyl coloring bash script with the previously generated foreground color
-- Replace your ~/.gtkrk-2.0 file (with oomox gtk, acyl icons, monospace font)(backs up existing gtkrc-2.0 > ~/.gtkrc-2.0.backup)
+- replace the gtk theme and icon theme values in your ~/.gtkrc-2.0 file
 - Calls the gtkrc-reload program to live-reload your gtk programs
-- Puts the generates colors in ./pulled.colors and calls `xrdb merge` on them for your terminal
+- Puts the generates colors in ./colors.xresources and calls `xrdb merge` on them for your terminal colorscheme

 ### misc
 - The terminal in the webm is termite, which can autoreload it's settings.